 - 1. Maintain the shelter census.
 The University shelter will not allow registered residents to come and go during the emergency.
 After the University posts permission to leave the shelter, residents will have to log in and out until they officially leave the shelter. - 2.
-Post sign(s) stating that "Quiet Time" begins at 10:00 p.m. and "Lights out" at 11:00 p.m. - 3.
-The cafeteria must post meal hours, I.D. card requirement, cash meal prices, and menus in a prominent location near the cafeteria entrance. - 4.
+The cafeteria must post meal hours, I.D. card requirement, cash meal prices, and menus in a prominent location near the cafeteria entrance. - 3.
 The cafeteria staff is responsible for posting entrance signs, having the dining area designated, signage for bussing of tables, etc.

-- 5. On-duty managers and assigned staff must routinely inspect shelter areas including bathrooms, kitchens, dining areas, recreational areas, and sleeping areas. - 6.
-On-duty managers must ensure that the shelter is clean and that garbage is being emptied on a routine basis. - 7.
-All shelter managers and staff should work with University Police to ensure that all shelter rules are being followed. - 8.
+- 4. On-duty managers and assigned staff must routinely inspect shelter areas including bathrooms, kitchens, dining areas, recreational areas, and sleeping areas. - 5.
+On-duty managers must ensure that the shelter is clean and that garbage is being emptied on a routine basis. - 6.
+All shelter managers and staff should work with University Police to ensure that all shelter rules are being followed. - 7.
 University Police and/or shelter staff should routinely inspect off limit areas as well.
-There could be a shelter resident that has criminal intent or is dangerous to others. - 9.
-Have an announcement board area where residents can check for information updates. - 10.
-Have recreational event times posted, such as movies, game room, or a listing of games available to check out.
-(If electricity remains on) - 11.
-The student union needs to have a table where board games and cards can be checked out. - 12.
-The student union can set-up televisions for students to play video games, but the area must be monitored and at some point, the equipment must be put away and locked up.
-(If electricity remains on) - 13.
-The student union can set-up an area with a TV and some tables and chairs for people wanting to watch storm news or play cards. - 14.
-Shelter residents who have concerns or problems should see the on-duty shelter manager. - 15.
+There could be a shelter resident that has criminal intent or is dangerous to others. - 8.
+Have an announcement board area where residents can check for information updates. - 9.
+The student union can set-up an area with a TV and some tables and chairs for people wanting to watch storm news or play cards. - 10.
+Shelter residents who have concerns or problems should see the on-duty shelter manager. - 11.
 Students with special needs will be reasonably accommodated.